TrKnG/Think-Cloud/README.md

 Follow these steps to run the project locally or deploy updates to Firebase Hosting:

-1. Clone the Repository: `git clone https://github.com/your-username/your-repository-name.git` and `cd your-repository-name`
+1. Clone the Repository: `git clone https://github.com/TrKnG/Think-Cloud.git` and `cd Think-Cloud`

 2. Install Dependencies: Ensure you have Node.js and npm installed on your machine, then run `npm install`